cncf/tag-app-delivery/platforms-whitepaper/v1alpha1/paper.md

 part because platform teams emphasize user interfaces and experiences above all else.

 A team of platform experts not only reduces common work \[1\] demanded of product teams but also optimizes platform capabilities \[2\] used in those products.
-And because a platform includes typical vetted patterns, knowledge and tools about those spread broadly \[3\] and developers can quickly contribute to other teams and products built on the same foundation.
-Governance and controls \[4\] can also be embedded in a platform's patterns and capabilities.
-Finally, because platform teams corral providers and provide consistent experiences over their offerings, they enable efficient use of public clouds and service providers \[5\] for foundational but undifferentiated capabilities like databases and identity.
+A platform team also maintains a set of conventional patterns, knowledge and tools used broadly across the enterprise \[3\]; enabling developers to quickly contribute to other teams and products built on the same foundations.
+The shared platform patterns also allow embedding governance and controls \[4\] in templates, patterns and capabilities.
+Finally, because platform teams corral providers and provide consistent experiences over their offerings, they enable efficient use of public clouds and service providers
+\[5\] for foundational but undifferentiated capabilities like databases and identity.

 Top use cases an enterprise can meet with a basic platform include the following: